vickmuir/Backup/restore-from-another-computer-windows2016.md

 11. When the Vault Configuration Wizard finishes collecting your information, click **Finish** to complete the registration.
 12. When prompted, confirm that you want to proceed with the reregistration.
 13. When registration is complete, click **Restore** from the menu bar.
-9. Select the appropriate safeset and enter the encryption password.
+9. Select the appropriate safe-set and enter the encryption password.
 Click **Next**.
 10. Select the files that you want to restore, and select default options, and click **Finish**.
 11. When the restore is complete, remove the vault registration, and reregister with current vault account information.